nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 <img src="/images/realtime-slides-tut-sca-1.gif" style="width: 480px; max-width: 100%;">

-Prototyping and building realtime web applications has never been as easy as it is today.
-There are many libraries that have taken away the complexity of utilizing websocket technology.
-In this tutorial, we will look at using **Socket.io** and **JavaScript** in conjunction with **Express** and **Node** to build an incredibly simple, minimal presentation slides app that lets you update slides live off any internet connected device.
+Prototyping and building real-time web applications has never been as easy as it is today.
+There are many libraries that have taken away the complexity of utilizing **[WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)** technology.
+In this tutorial, we will look at using **Socket.io** and **JavaScript** in conjunction with **Express** and **Node** to build an incredibly simple and minimal presentation slides app that let's you update slides in real-time off of any internet connected device.
 Once completed, you can totally show it off at your next tech talk or lunch & learn.

-The demo app for this tutorial is available at: [github.com/nafeu/realtime-slides-tut](https://github.com/nafeu/realtime-slides-tut)
+The demo app for this tutorial is available at: [github.com/nafeu/realtime-slides-tut](https://github.com/nafeu/realtime-slides-tut) and a demonstration video is available [here](https://youtu.be/WmE6dkRFY4Y).

 Some things to note before we get started:

 - This tutorial requires Node.js v7 or higher.
 - We will try and use as little **Socket.io** code as possible.
 This means we won't modify any configurations and will just use the library as it is right out of the box.
 - We will add basic console logging to help debug and visualize the connection flow but these aren't needed for the app the work.
 - For simplicity's sake, we will be writing _on-page_ javascript inside our html files.
-In practice, our JavaScript would exist in different files and we would use a build config system like webpack to bundle it all together in an appropriate fashion.
+In practice, our JavaScript would exist in different files and we would use a module bundler or build config system like webpack to bundle it all together in an appropriate fashion.
 We aren't going to bother with that for now.
-Let's just have some fun.
 - We will use ES6 syntax on both the server and client.

 #### The point of this tutorial is to show you how **EASILY** you can begin adding real-time interactivity as a part of the apps you build.